GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ### Get Tokens by Code

+On successful login, the login result will return code and state. `GetTokensByCode` uses code and state and returns access token, refresh token which can be used to access user claims.

 **Required parameters:**

-* OpHost   - OpenId Provider Url
+* OpHost   - OpenID Connect Provider

 * oxdport  - the port of the oxd server

-* oxdId    - oxdID from client registration
+* oxdId    - oxd Id from client registration

-* authCode    - The Code from OP redirect url
+* authCode    - The Code from OP authorization redirect url

-* authState    - The State from OP redirect url
+* authState    - The State from OP authorization redirect url

 **Request:**
 ```csharp